Berlin Defence: History

+The Berlin Defence was first analysed in depth in the 19th century, and received its name from the Berliners that examined its variations.
+It was played eight times by Johannes Zukertort against Wilhelm Steinitz in the World Chess Championship 1886, the first official World Chess Championship.
+It also was played three times by Mikhail Chigorin in the World Chess Championship 1892, also against Steinitz.
+Steinitz won six of the eleven Berlin games in these championships, using the 4.0-0 Nxe4 5.Re1 and 4.d3 lines.
+Emanuel Lasker was also a frequent practitioner of the Berlin Defence, making extensive use of it during his career.

-The opening was first analysed in depth in the 19th century, and received its name from the Berliners that examined its variations.
-Due to the defensive and drawish nature of the opening, it is sometimes referred to as the Berlin Wall.
-The opening was rarely used in high-level games and received little attention until the Classical World Chess Championship 2000, in which challenger Vladimir Kramnik used it as a against champion Garry Kasparov.
+Due to a perception of passivity, the opening declined in popularity.
+After the early 20th century, it was rarely used in high-level games and received little attention until the Classical World Chess Championship 2000, in which challenger Vladimir Kramnik used it as a drawing weapon against champion Garry Kasparov.
 Kramnik used the Berlin in games 1, 3, 9 and 13 in the match (each time as Black), all four of which were drawn.
 After losing the match, Kasparov cited Kramnik's superior opening preparation as a reason for his loss.
 In an interview with John Henderson, Kramnik described his use of the Berlin:The Berlin Defence suited my strategy for the match.
 I had a defensive strategy – Actually, I had in my pocket some other sharper stuff to fall back on – but first I wanted to try the defensive strategy with Black and it worked so well.
-This was all new to Kasparov – he probably expected me to fight for equality with Black.The 2000 match caused a resurgence of interest in the Berlin Defence at all levels of the game, such as its use by Magnus Carlsen and Viswanathan Anand in games 4, 6, 7 and 8 of the World Chess Championship 2013.
+This was all new to Kasparov – he probably expected me to fight for equality with Black.

+The 2000 match caused a resurgence of interest in the Berlin Defence at all levels of the game, such as its use by Magnus Carlsen and Viswanathan Anand in games 4, 6, 7 and 8 of the World Chess Championship 2013.
 It is now regarded as a opening for Black to use in order to achieve an endgame.

-Analysis

-Black's third move attacks the e4-pawn.
-This is not an actual threat, however, since if Black captures on e4 then White can win back the e5-pawn.
-Usually in the Berlin Defence, the players exchange queens early, causing the game to quickly enter an endgame.
-The resulting endgames are generally viewed as equal or very slightly favourable for White.
-Black has the disadvantage of doubled pawns and a king stuck in the centre, but has compensation in the form of the bishop pair.
-Strategically, the Berlin Defence is normally used as a drawing weapon by players who want to obtain a draw as Black, and by players who prefer to play defensively and reach endgames.